gridsome/gridsome.org/docs/plugins.md

 - npm: `npm install @gridsome/source-filesystem`
 - Yarn: `yarn add @gridsome/source-filesystem`

-Here is an example which uses a plugin with options:
+Here is an example which uses a source plugin with options:

 ```js
 module.exports = {